leahkemp/pipeface/docs/pipeface/setup.md

 ```

 > [!NOTE]
-> Running DeepVariant/DeepTrio on ONT data assumes r10 data.
+> - Running DeepVariant/DeepTrio on ONT data assumes r10 data.

-> [!NOTE]
-> In singleton and duo mode, the SNP/indel caller must be 'clair3' or 'deepvariant'.
+> - In singleton and duo mode, the SNP/indel caller must be 'clair3' or 'deepvariant'.

-> [!NOTE]
-> In trio mode, the SNP/indel caller must be 'clair3' or 'deeptrio'.
+> - In trio mode, the SNP/indel caller must be 'clair3' or 'deeptrio'.

 Specify the SV caller to use ('sniffles', 'cutesv' or 'both').
 Eg: